seasketch/geoprocessing/website/docs/tutorials/newproject.md

 Learn more about your projects [structure](../structure.md)

-### Link Data Into Workspace
+## Link Data Into Workspace

 Choose how to [bring data into your workspace](../linkData.md).

-### Import Datasources
+## Import Datasources

 Methods:

 - Use `import:data`
-- Manually prepare and copy your data to datasets bucket
+- Script your own method to prepare data and put it into `data/dist`

 ## Write a Geoprocessing Function